 Domain Local History Study: World War II Anglo-Saxons and Scots Vikings Composite Goal To describe how towns like Dagenham able to stand firm against the German threat.
 To explain how did Britain change due to the Anglo-Saxon invasions.
 To explain whether the Vikings were raiders, traders or settlers.
 Components 1.To sequence events that caused Britain to go to war in 1939.
-1.To identify when and where the Saxons settled.
+2.To use sources of information to form testable hypotheses about the Phoney War.
+3.To seek out and analyse a wide range of evidence in order to justify claims about the Battle of Britain.
+4.To use the language of probability when looking at Blitz sources.
+5.To investigate your own lines of enquiry about evacuation.
+6.To identify continuity and change to the evacuation process.
+7.To accurately use dates to identify the duration and interval of rationing.
+8.Enrichment: National Holocaust Centre workshop.
+To identify when and where the Saxons settled.
+To explain why the Saxons invaded.
+To locate where the Saxons settled.
+To deduce information about Saxon society from Sutton Hoo.
+To describe the impact of the Christianity when it came to Britain.
+To explain the significance of Alfred's success in 878.
+To discover if King Alfred really was great.
+To identify how Anglo-Saxon society is structured.
+To explain why the period is known as the dark ages.
 1.To describe who the Vikings were and why they came to Britain.
-2.To use sources of information to form testable hypotheses about the Phoney War.
-2. To explain why the Saxons invaded.
 2.To explain the Viking's reputation.
-3.To seek out and analyse a wide range of 3.
-To locate where the Saxons settled.
-3.To sequence the Viking invasions. evidence in order to justify claims about the Battle of Britain.
-4. To deduce information about Saxon society from Sutton Hoo.
+3.To sequence the Viking invasions.
 4.To recognise how excavations inform historians about the Vikings.
-4.To use the language of probability when looking at Blitz sources.
-5. To describe the impact of the Christianity when it came to Britain.
 5. To identify where Vikings settled.
-5.To investigate your own lines of enquiry about evacuation.
-6. To explain the significance of Alfred's success in 878.
 6. To make comparisons between Viking and Anglo-Saxon life.
-6.To identify continuity and change to the evacuation process.
-7. To discover if King Alfred really was great.
 7. To explore how recent excavations have changed our views of the Vikings.
-7.To accurately use dates to identify the duration and interval of rationing.
-8.To identify how Anglo-Saxon society is structured.
 8. To identify the events that led to England becoming a unified country.
-8.Enrichment: National Holocaust Centre workshop.
-9.To explain why the period is known as the dark ages.
 9. To describe the events led to the end of the Anglo-Saxon and Viking era in Britain.
 9.To explore the concept of Propaganda.
+Assessment: Using the cartoon, identify ways in which towns like Dagenham stood firm.
 Assessment: Using the images provided, explain what the main changes were that took place in Anglo-Saxon times.
-Children add ideas Assessment: Compare the two images and describe how the Vikings are shown differently in the two images and reasons for this.
-Assessment: Identify ways in which towns like Dagenham stood firm. of their own. in the two images and reasons for this.
-Dagermani stood iiini.
+Children add ideas of their own.
+Assessment: Compare the two images and describe how the Vikings are shown differently in the two images and reasons for this.